SSM121/2ndPlaceBestPlace/README.md

 Step 5. select what branch you made your changes to as the branch to merge.

-Step 6. click the botton that says
+Step 6. click the botton that says "Create Pull Request"

+Step 7. wait for someone to review your changes or 24 hours pass then click "merge pull"